Xiawpohr/ethereum-gas-research/README.md

 ## How blob demand effect the blob price

-To gain initial insights into how blob demand impacts blob fees through the mechanism mentioned above, we conducted five simulations under different conditions to observe the changes in `excess_blob_gas` and `base_fee_per_blob_gas`
+To gain initial intuitions into how blob demand impacts blob fees through the mechanism mentioned above, we conducted five simulations under different conditions to observe the changes in `excess_blob_gas` and `base_fee_per_blob_gas`.

+The time range is 14,400 blocks (equivalent to 2 days).
+Each simulation is run 200 times, and the quartiles of excess_blob_gas are calculated for each block.
+The base_fee_per_blob_gas is then determined using the mean of excess_blob_gas.

 The parameters are set as same as EIP-4844.
 - `TARGET_BLOB_PER_BLOCK`: 3